csu-signal/TRACE/README.md

-# New Setup
+# TRACE

-main demo package

-- create environment
-- pre-commit install
-- pip install -e .

-if using azure kienct

-- install azure kinect sdk
-- change mmdemo-azure-kinect\azure_kinect_config.py
-- pip install .\mmdemo-azure-kinect
+TODO: description here

-# Setup instructions
+# Setup
 ## Python Environment
 Python 3.10 or higher is required if using conda because of [this unresolved issue](https://github.com/conda/conda/issues/10897).
-A conda environment can be created with `conda env create --file multimodalDemo.yaml`.
+The conda environment can be created with `conda env create --file multimodalDemo.yaml`.

-To update the enviroment using the most current yaml file activate it and run `conda env update --file multimodalDemo.yaml --prune`
+To update the enviroment using the most current yaml file, activate it and run `conda env update --file multimodalDemo.yaml --prune`

-## Azure Kinect SDK

-Both the [Azure Kinect SDK](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/blob/develop/docs/usage.md#installation) and [Body Tracking SDK](https://learn.microsoft.com/en-us/azure/kinect-dk/body-sdk-download) are required and can be downloaded/installed for Windows from the linked websites.
-Use version 1.4.2 of the azure kinect sdk and version 1.1.2 of the body tracking sdk if possible.

-Once the installation is complete, open `setup.py` and ensure that `K4A_DIR` and `K4ABT_DIR` are set to the correct locations.

-## Project Packages
+## Install Python Package

-This project has 3 packages. `demo` contains the demo logic, features, and models. `azure_kinect` is a wrapper library for the Azure Kinect SDK and allows for interacting with the cameras and recordings. `azure_kinect-stubs` has type annotations for the `azure_kinect` package.
-To install all packages, run `pip install -e .` from the root directory of the repository.
+Install the package with `pip install -e .` from the root directory of the repo.

 ## Download models